 The excerpts may include tables or charts and if technical vocabulary is part of the text, a glossary will be included.

-The assessment is based on how well you are able to read for main points and detail, understand inferences, recognize opinions and attitudes, and follow the development of an argument.
+The assessment is based on how well you are able to read for main points and detail, understand inferences, recognise opinions and attitudes, and follow the development of an argument.

 The writing portion of the exam lasts sixty minutes and is divided into two tasks, the first requiring a 150 word written response and the second requiring a 250 word written response.